-Ali Mohammadian Behbahani (1), Wolfgang Fister (1), Goswin Heckrath (2), and Nikolaus J. Kuhn (1) (1) University of Basel, Physical Geography, Environmental Sciences, Basel, Switzerland (wolfgang.fister@unibas.ch), (2) Aarhus University, Department of Agroecology, Aarhus, Denmark
+Ali Mohammadian Behbahani (1), Wolfgang Fister (2), Goswin Heckrath (3), and Nikolaus J. Kuhn (2)

+(1) Gorgan University of Agricultural Sciences and Natural Resources (GUASNR), Department of Watershed and Arid Zone Management, Gorgan, Iran, (2) University of Basel, Physical Geography and Environmental Change, Environmental Sciences, Basel, Switzerland (wolfgang.fister@unibas.ch), (3) Aarhus University, Department of Agroecology, Aarhus, Denmark

-More than 80% of the soil types in Denmark have a sandy texture.
-Denmark is also subject to strong offshore and onshore winds, therefore, Danish soils are considered especially vulnerable to wind erosion.
-Where conventional tillage operations are applied on poorly aggregated soils, tillage ridges are more or less the only roughness element that can be used to protect soils against wind erosion until crop plants are large enough to provide sufficient breaks.
-Since wind erosion is a selective process, it can be assumed that increasing erosion rates are associated with increasing loss of dust sized particles and nutrients.
-However, selective erosion is strongly affected by the orientation and respective trapping efficiency of tillage ridges and furrows.
-The main objective of this study, therefore, was to determine the effect of tillage direction on nutrient mobilization by wind erosion from agricultural land in Denmark.
+Wind erosion is a selective process, which promotes erosion of fine particles.
+Therefore, it can be assumed that increasing erosion rates are generally associated with increasing loss of dust sized particles and nutrients.
+However, this selective process is strongly affected by the orientation and respective trapping efficiency of tillage ridges and furrows.
+Since tillage ridges are often the only protection measure available on poorly aggregated soils in absence of a protective vegetation cover, it is very important to know which orientation respective to the dominant wind direction provides best protection.
+This knowledge could be very helpful for planning erosion protection measures on fields with high wind erosion susceptibility.
+The main objective of this study, therefore, was to determine the effect of tillage direction on dust and nutrient mobilization by wind, using wind tunnel simulations.
 In order to assess the relationship between the enrichment ratio of specific particle sizes and the amount of eroded nutrients, three soils with loamy sand texture, but varying amounts of sand-sized particles, were selected.
 In addition, a soil with slightly less sand, but much higher organic matter content was chosen.
-The soils were tested with three different soil surface scenarios (flat surface, parallel tillage, perpendicular tillage) in a wind tunnel simulation.
+The soils were tested with three different soil surface scenarios - flat surface, parallel tillage, perpendicular tillage.